 Medicare coverage has several parts.
-Everyone with Medicare has the option for Part D, which is the primary way to obtain prescription drug coverage.
-If you choose to opt out of Part D coverage during your enrollment period, you can still receive coverage but there will be an enrollment penalty.
+Everyone with Medicare has the option of Part D, which is the primary way to obtain prescription drug coverage.
+If you choose to opt-out of Part D coverage during your enrollment period, you can still receive coverage but there will be an enrollment penalty.

 At We Make Medicare Easy, we’re ready to assist you with additional Medicare coverage or questions.

 What Ways Can I Receive Prescription Drug Coverage?

 To get prescription drug coverage, you need to first join a plan approved by Medicare.
 There are two main ways to receive prescription drug coverage:

 1. A Medicare Prescription Drug Plan (Part D)

 2. A Medicare Advantage Plan (Part C), such as a health maintenance organization (HMO) or preferred provider organization (PPO), or other Medicare health plan that offers Medicare prescription drug coverage

 What’s right for you can vary depending on your individual needs.
 Be sure to discuss what you’re looking for with an agent.

 There are a few routes you could go to receive prescription drug coverage: